My plan for the Jacksonville Jaguars as we approach the start of the 2013 NFL calendar year:

 Turnover: Allow the rest of the free-agent class to hit the market and wish it well.
 If a player like defensive tackle Terrance Knighton or fullback Greg Jones doesn’t find what he wants out there and remains available later, consider an offer down the road.

-Additions: I’d shop more aggressively than I expect the Jaguars will based on how they’ve spoken about free agency, but I will try to stick to their parameters here.
+Additions: I’d shop more aggressively than I expect the Jaguars will, based on how they’ve spoken about free agency, but I will try to stick to their parameters here.
 Seattle defensive tackle Alan Branch was a key piece of the defense Gus Bradley ran for the Seahawks, and new coaches typically like bringing in a guy or two who know how they will operate.
 I want to make at least one statement signing that addresses a big area of concern.
 If Sebastian Vollmer’s back checks out, he’d be my guy.
 He’s a top right tackle who’s been part of a successful franchise in New England.
-From there, I’d pursue a few more affordable types: one of two cornerbacks, Greg Toler from Arizona or Bradley Fletcher of St. Louis and a defensive end who’s still young and has some versatility, St. Louis’ William Hayes.
+From there, I’d pursue a few more affordable types: one of two cornerbacks, Greg Toler from Arizona or Bradley Fletcher of St. Louis, and a defensive end who’s still young and has some versatility, William Hayes, also of St. Louis.

 Draft: The No. 2 spot is a toughie, because clear choices at the top of this draft have not emerged.
 There is defensive line talent, however, and the pass rush is a longstanding issue the new regime is inheriting.
 That first pick needs to be able to rush the passer or be a long-term fixture on the offensive line.
 Needs are so wide-ranging, there are few spots the Jaguars need to avoid.
 Although I'm not happy with the quarterback situation, I would not feel I had to have another one unless I saw a real value in the second or third round.